Edgar Lee Masters

-Edgar Lee Masters was born in Garnett, Kansas, on August 23, 1868, but soon after his birth his family moved to Lewistown, Illinois, the town near Springfield where Masters grew up.
+Edgar Lee Masters was born in Garnett, Kansas on August 23, 1868.
+Soon after his birth, his family moved to Lewistown, Illinois, a town near Springfield where Masters grew up.
 His youth was marred by his father’s financial struggles with a faltering law practice and reluctance to support his son’s literary interests.
 Masters attended Knox College for a year but was then forced by the family’s finances to withdraw and continue his studies privately.
-He was admitted to the bar in 1891, and he moved to Chicago in 1892, where he found a job collecting bills for the Edison Company.
-He gradually built a successful law practice, and for eight years he was the partner of Clarence Darrow.
-In 1898 he published his first collection, A Book of Verses, and married Helen Jenkins.
+He was admitted to the bar in 1891 and moved to Chicago in 1892, where he found a job collecting bills for the Edison Company.
+He gradually built a successful law practice and, for eight years, he was the partner of Clarence Darrow.
+In 1898, Masters published his first collection, A Book of Verses (Way & Williams), and married Helen Jenkins.
 His first books, some of which were published under pseudonyms, showed strong influences from the English Romantic poets and Edgar Allan Poe.